ualibweb/UALIB_Workshops/02_Unix/06_Unix_Comparing.md

 ```

-The `-y` option displays all lines of text and marks difference with a vertical bar.
+The `-y` option displays all lines of text and marks differences with a vertical bar.
 To display only the differences, we can add the `--suppress-common-lines` option:

 ```console